AmokSolderer/APC/README.md

 There's also a Lisy_Mini board available.
 The Raspberry Pi is then located on this board which can be conntected to the APC via USB.
 For more information about how to setup PinMame please have a look at my [PinMame page](https://github.com/AmokSolderer/APC/tree/master/DOC/PinMame.md).

 With PinMame running for your game you can use the [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md#programming-exceptions) functionality of the APC to change the rules of your game even though it's running under PinMame control.
 Watch my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) so see an example.
 The corresponding code can be found in PinMameExceptions.ino in the AmokPrivate branch on Github.
+Another example is the ball saver I [added to my Comet](https://youtu.be/03L84-IPicU).

 ### MPF